sjbennett123/vindalebynight/content/background/Blackthorne’s Guide to Surviving Vindale.md

 ### Clan of the Shattered Bone

 Led by Mortimer Cerdic, a violent and brutal barbarian who ravaged the countryside in life for fun.
-The Tribe of Shattered Bone is known for its brutality and not even leaving a building standing in their wake.
-They would burn the building with victems barricaded inside and slaughter those who ran out like game.
+The Tribe of Shattered Bone is known for its brutality not leaving even a single building standing in their wake.
+They burn the building with victim barricaded inside and slaughter those who ran out like game.
 If you draw a sword in their presence they attack.

-Mortimier likes to collect the heads of his victims, specifically the leaders or nobility in places they have conquered.
+Mortimier collects the heads of his victims, specifically the leaders or nobility in places they have conquered.
 Accompanied by an entourage of bloodthirsty savages who only wants your blood and heart.

 *~ V*